frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 friends now have a motorbike.'

-He could have come up with all these comparisons with his friends, people of his age, or people who were my classmates.
+He could have come up with all these comparisons with his friends, people of his age, or people who were his classmates.

 But he wasn\'t thinking along those sorts of lines.
 If we look at our situation from a purely human perspective, we don\'t get the full